cwindolf/dartsort/README.md

     - Architecture code is here, but not learning well yet...
     - [ ] Overfit [PS]VAE to templates
        - [ ] See if standard geom and z relative to bottom helps learning
+    - [ ] Add in $\beta$ and all that, and figure out hyperparameter search.
+Hyperopt?
  - [ ] Movies of PCA/Parafac features over time, do they drift?
     - If we still see wiggles in the clusters after re-locating, are the wiggles strongest during periods of large probe motion?
- - [ ] Heatmap vis cropping: can do this by using a non-constant dt - eg, show us samples at something like [[-2:0.1:-1] [-2:0.02:-1] [1:0.1:2]] ms in matlab notation, or something like this (dt changes per spike?)
+ - [ ] Heatmap vis cropping: can do this by using a non-constant dt - eg, show us samples at something like `[[-2:0.1:-1] [-2:0.02:-1] [1:0.1:2]]` ms in matlab notation, or something like this (dt changes per spike?)
  - [ ] Relocate by interpolation / shift on Z rather than scaling by ptps
  - [ ] Clustering / final performance metrics
+    - What is the minimum viable clustering that will produce a meaningful result?
+And, how best to compare them?

 ### Known bugs